medeID113/GUNet/README.md

 # GUNet
-The source code and dataset will be released later.
+The source code will be released later.